Azure/KeyVault-Secrets-Rotation-CosmosDB-PowerShell/README.md

-# ###THIS IS TEMPLATE PROJECT FOR SECRET ROTATION FUNCTIONS.
-FOLLOW [THIS](https://github.com/Azure/KeyVault-Secrets-Rotation-Template-PowerShell) STEPS TO CREATE NEW SECRETS ROTATION FUNCTION PROJECT REPOSITORY###.

 # KeyVault-Secrets-Rotation-CosmosDB-PowerShell

 Functions regenerate individual key (alternating between two keys) in CosmosDB and add regenerated key to Key Vault as new version of the same secret.